-TP: We met at Minton’s (formerly Minton’s Playhouse) at the “Jazz at the Crossroads” series, where Roman Diaz and his group, El Gallo Mistico performed.
-Coincidentally, I just purchased your book, “Voice of the Leopard – African Secret Societies in Cuba.”
+Tomás Peña: We met at Minton’s (formerly Minton’s Playhouse) at the “Jazz at the Crossroads” series, where Roman Diaz and his group, El Gallo Mistico performed.
+Coincidentally, I had just purchased “Voice of the Leopard – African Secret Societies in Cuba.”

 Ivor Miller: Yes, I’m going to Cuba and then to Calabar, Nigeria, where I’m based at the University of Calabar, in Cross River State.